johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

 var unusedVar = 1 // unused variable
 ```

+As it suggests, this is an unused variable.
+We're just using this to demonstrate the linting process.
 And alongside that, we want a [`bicepconfig.json`](https://aka.ms/bicep/config) file that looks like this:

 ```json
 {